 A degree in sociology

-Students earning a degree in sociology graduate with important career competencies including critical thinking skills, complex problem solving, information literacy, quantitative reasoning, self-awareness, and effective oral and written communication.
-Sociologists use a range of quantitative, qualitative, and experimental techniques and theoretical lenses to understand complex human behaviors, social problems, and inequities and use this knowledge to advance careers in medicine, law, public policy, government, business, academia, and the non-profit sector.
+Students earning a degree in sociology graduate with important career competencies that include use of quantitative, qualitative, and experimental techniques and theoretical lenses to understand complex human behaviors, social problems, and inequities for advanced careers in medicine, law, public policy, government, business, academia, and the non-profit sector.